 Cohort I completed the program in January of this year.
 They began their didactic phase of the program (the “book learning” phase) in October 2019 and began the clinical phase in March 2021, having navigated (and were continuing to navigate) the challenges that the COVID-19 pandemic brought to academics and healthcare.

-Approximately one-fifth the graduates were from Kentucky while the remainder of the class hailed from 19 other states.
-Ohio was the highest represented state following Kentucky.
+Approximately one-fifth of the graduates were from Kentucky while the remainder of the class hailed from 19 other states.
+Ohio was the highest-represented state following Kentucky.
 Many graduates plan to stay in Kentucky or Ohio, while others are returning to their home states or are waiting to decide after they have secured employment.

 The PA program in NKY will be accepting applications between October 1 – March 1.
 The university offers competitive academics at an affordable price.
 Visit www.ucumberlands.edu/academics to learn more.